VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

-To numerically evaluate how separable the ID and OOD clusters are, we pass the training set that contains ID classes through the trained encoder network in the Monitor NN and record the ID features.
-We characterize each of the 512 dimensional ID clusters by a 512 dimensional center $c_j$, and a scalar radius $r_j$ through Algorithm~\ref{alg:cluster-characterizing}.
-We run the OOD detection algorithm described in Algorithm~\ref{alg:ood} with 3 different $K$ nearest neighbor values of 5, 10, and 15, on the unseen test set that is a combination of all ID and OOD classes.
-We calculate OOD detection rate for each test class and each $K$ at each Eb/N0 level.
-In Fig.~\ref{fig:ood-acc-channel}, we observe that the OOD classes of tdl\_a, tdl\_b, and tdl\_c whose clusters are separate from ID classes achieve 97\%+ OOD detection rate in all Eb/N0 levels for all $K$ values.
-The average OOD detection rate for these NLOS channels over all Eb/N0 levels is 99\%+ for all $K$ values.
-We also observe that the ID classes of tdl\_d and Uniform Noise achieve a low OOD detection rate, which means low rate of false positives.
-This low rate reduces from 9.7\% to 4.7\% as we increase $K$ from 5 to 15.
-As expected from the overlapping clusters of tdl\_d (ID) and tdl\_e (OOD) in Fig.~\ref{fig:clusters-channel}, tdl\_e does not achieve a high OOD detection rate.
-However, mistaking the OOD class tdl\_e for the ID class tdl\_d does not create a problem for DeepRx as explained before and summarized in Table~\ref{tab:drop}.
+In Fig.~\ref{fig:ood-acc-channel}, we observe that the OOD classes tdl\_a, tdl\_b, and tdl\_c achieve 96\%+ OOD detection rate in all Eb/N0 levels for $K$ = 5, 10, 15.
+The average OOD detection rate for these NLOS channels over all Eb/N0 levels is 97\%+ for all $K$ values.
+We also observe that the ID classes tdl\_d and Uniform noise achieve a low OOD detection rate (low false positive rate), which is desirable.
+This low rate reduces from averagely 9.3\% to 5.2\% as we increase $K$ from 5 to 15.
+We observe that the OOD class tdl\_e does not achieve a high OOD detection rate, however, transitioning from tdl\_d in the training set to tdl\_e during deployment does not cause performance drop for DeepRx as explained above.

+Fig.~\ref{fig:channel-lambda-sensitivity} shows OOD detection rate for different channel profile classes vs. $\lambda$ at Eb/N0 levels 0, 10, and 20 dB.
+We observe that varying $\lambda$ does not impact OOD detection rate for true OOD classes (i.e., tdl\_a, tdl\_b, and tdl\_c), however, for classes that are ID or similar to ID (i.e., tdl\_d, tdl\_e, and Uniform noise) the OOD detection decreases as $\lambda$ increases.